Guide To Emergency Preparedness

 Water is extremely important!
 You should have at least 1 liter/day for each person that's relying on the kit.
 This only accounts for the bare minimum of drinking water, you'll need additional water for cooking, washing, etc.

 For centuries people have placed silver coins in water, wine and milk to prevent bacterial growth.
 More recently NASA has used silver to purify water in space vehicles.
 Silver is also used in the medical field to prevent infections.
-I cannot recommend using silver to purify water, but it probably wouldn't hurt to throw a junk silver coin into your stored water.
+I cannot recommend using silver to purify water, but it probably wouldn't hurt to throw a clean junk silver coin into your stored water.

 If an emergency occurs and you failed to store clean drinking water, you still have some sources of clean water.
 If your water service is cut off you can use the water in your hot water heater (you'll have to use the drain spout on the tank).
 You can also use the water from the toilet tank - not the bowl :-p If you're anticipating lack of water service you can fill up your bath tub (make sure the drain is not leaking) and trash cans to use for flushing the toilet and washing.